tuqeer-haider-code/flutter_icon_switcher/README.md

 # **flutter_icon_switcher**

 Change your app icon at runtime!
+Now you can use more than 1 alternate icon at the same time.
+To use the WhatsApp export feature(receive_whatsapp_chat(plugin)) as well as Dynamic AppIcon change. the addition of WhatsApp export to this plugin is a significant enhancement.

 ## Known issues
 * You can use only one alternative icon.
 Later on I'll (re)make the process more dynamic.
 More info [here](https://github.com/GioPan04/flutter_icon_switcher/issues/1)
 * The plugin only works on Android, on iOS will work, but i'm working on it.
 * On Android if you try to run the app via cli, for example `flutter run` (or from the ide plugin), the app will not launch if the current enabled icon is not the default.

+Thank you @GioPan04 for creating such an amazing plugin!
+Your hard work and dedication have made a significant difference for many users, and we're grateful for all that you do.

 ## Installation
 1. Add the latest version of the plugin to your `pubpsec.yaml` under dependencies section